nermin-yehia89/Twitter/README.md

 # Twitter
 Twitter Test App

-this is a simple Twitter client App using\n
+this is a simple Twitter client App using
-1- fabric kit sdk to make twitter login and api calls.\n 2- Ormlite to create local database to save user followers.\n 3- Glide to load profile images.\n
+1- fabric kit sdk to make twitter login and api calls.
+2- Ormlite to create local database to save user followers.
+3- Glide to load profile images.

 Two activities
 1- Authenticate Activity: to make login process